mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 ## API only

-Note that this RFC does not propose making user-facing changes to the existing CLI (invoked by `grin client`) to invoke these functions.
+Note that this RFC doe not make user-facing changes to the existing CLI (invoked by `grin client`) to invoke these functions.
 It's expected that the existing cli functionality will be modified to invoke the new API functions.

-## Node V1 Depreciation Timeline
+## Node V1 Deprecation Timeline

 - v3.0.0 (January 2020): Node API v1 is marked as deprecated and will be remove in next major version.
 - v4.0.0 (July 2020): Node API v1 is removed from the code.